-Secondly, the Planck relation is dominated by the high-mass clusters, and their measurements at the low-luminosity end (marked by cyan points in Fig. 7) also tend to fall below their best-fitting relation.
-The lowest luminosity Planck point has a Y{500} that is 68 per cent (2σ offset) of the value of the best-fitting model at the same X-ray luminosity.
-Interestingly, the best-fitting normalization of the SPT-NPS sample is 53 per cent of the Planck model normalization.
-In this sense, the tension between the two low-mass samples is less than the tension between our sample and the best-fitting Planck relation.
+Second, the Planck relation is dominated by the high mass clusters, and their measurements at the low luminosity end (marked by cyan points in Fig. 7) also tend to fall below their best fit relation.
+The lowest luminosity Planck point has a $Y{500}$ that is 68 per cent (2 $\sigma$ offset) of the value of the best fit model at the same X-ray luminosity.
+Interestingly, the best fit normalisation of the SPT-NPS sample is 53 per cent of the Planck model normalisation.
+In this